codeigniter4/CodeIgniter4/user_guide_src/source/general/configuration.rst

 Namespaced Variables
 ====================

-There will be times when you will have several variables of the same name.
+There will be times when you will have several variables with the same name.
 When this happens, the system has no way of knowing what the correct value should be.
 You can protect against this by "namespacing" the variables.